Schools use a student's GPA score to numerically represent academic performance quality, according to Penn State University.

 Plug your grade percentage into the place of "p" in the following formula: 4 x p/85.
 The "p" stands for "percentage."

-Studydestination.com cautions that these scores are only rough equivalents, so exact GPA might vary with other factors, such as how many semester credits a class is worth.
+Studydestination.com cautions that these scores are only rough equivalents, so exact GPA might vary with other factors, such as how many semester credits a class is worth or if the classes are weighted.

 - Studydestination.com cautions that these scores are only rough equivalents, so exact GPA might vary with other factors, such as how many semester credits a class is worth.